 Hoffa fracture is coronal plane fracture of the femoral condyle that affects the lateral femoral condyle much more than the medial.
-The combination of medial femoral condyle Hoffa fracture with ipsilateral femoral shaft fracture is very rare combination with only 3 cases was reported previously.
-This fracture type usually require high energy trauma and it was reported following a motor injury.
+The combination of medial femoral condyle Hoffa fracture with ipsilateral femoral shaft fracture is very rare combination with only 3 cases were reported previously.
+This fracture type usually requires high energy trauma and it was reported following a motor injury.
 We reported a 53-year-old male, who was riding a motor cycle when he was hit by car and presented to the emergency trauma care as a polytrauma patient with open medial Hoffa fracture, ipsilateral femoral shaft fracture and knee ligamentous injury in addition to other injuries in his wrist, ankle and spine.
 The patient was treated for his fractures and ligamentous injuries followed by early mobilization.

 Hoffa fracture, Femoral condyle fracture, Intra-articular knee fracture, Femoral shaft fracture, Trauma, Knee injury

 Hoffa fracture was first described by Albert Hoffa in 1904 as a coronal shear fracture affecting the distal femoral condyle, more likely to be unicondylar type than bicondylar, also three times more likely to affect the lateral condyle rather than the medial condyle [1,2].
 Hoffa fracture is considered as type 33-B3 according to AO/OTA fracture classification.
 The reported mechanism for medial Hoffa fracture is due to direct impact on the medial femoral condyle while the knee is in flexed position.
 Stable internal fixation is prerequisite to start early range of motion of the injured knee otherwise there is high chance of non-union, joint stiffness, instability and deformity with non-operative management [3,4].
 In this case report we describe unique case of open medial Hoffa fracture with associated injuries.